chandangupta0123/NanoMatch-Ultra-Low-Latency-Matching-Engine/README.md

 Prerequisites

-C++17 or later compiler (GCC/Clang/MSVC).
+C++17 or later (GCC, Clang, or MSVC)

-CMake ≥ 3.15.
+CMake ≥ 3.15

-Linux or Windows (Windows requires Visual Studio with CMake support).
+Linux or Windows (Windows requires Visual Studio with CMake support)

-Optional: make for Linux/macOS.
+Optional: make for Linux/macOS

 Build Instructions

-Open a terminal or PowerShell.
+Open a terminal or PowerShell

 Navigate to the project folder: